mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * Remove the `1: PM Review`, `2: Dev Revew` and `QA Review` labels, and assign the `3: Ready to Merge` label.
     * Merge your pull request and delete the branch if not from a fork.
     * Note that the last core committer to approve your changes may do this on your behalf.
-    * If your pull request depends on other pull requests, consider assigning the `Awaiting PR` label.
+    * If your pull request depends on other pull requests, consider assigning the `Do Not Merge/Awaiting PR` label.
 9. Handle any cherry-picks.
     * Cherry-pick the commit from `master` to the affected releases.
     * Push your changes directly to the remote branch.